yokobond/node-scratch-rsp/README.md

 ### Event: 'broadcast'
 Emit with 'subject' parameter when received broadcast message from Scratch.
 * `subject` - Subject String of the broadcast message.

+<a name="sensorUpdateEvent"></a>
+### Event: 'sensor-update'
+Emit with a Map of sensor data when received sensor-update message from Scratch.
+* `sensorsMap` - Map of "sensor-name -> value".
+The value is a String or Number.

 ## TODO